Valkea/OC_AI_09/README.md

 ## Running the API server locally
+The hybrid recommender system is deployed using an `Azure function`, and if I shared the *secrets.txt* file containing the FUNCTION_KEY with you, you can simply jumb to the Streamlit test.

-The hybrid model is deployed using Azure functions, but if I didn't shared the FUNCTION_KEY with you, you can still start a local instance of the very same Azure function with the following steps:
+However, in case I didn't shared the secrets.txt with you, you can still start a local instance of the very same Azure function with the following steps:

 > #### 1.
 Install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and [Azure CORE](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Clinux%2Ccsharp%2Cportal%2Cbash#v2)